tony4github/milvus-repo/swagger-inflector/README.md

     % docker run -d -p 8080:8080 tony4docker2msn/inflector-tomcat-runner:latest
     Then, visit the url of http://localhost:8080/

-Next, i will try the fourth approach that is to pull 'FROM tomcat:9.0-slim' as a base image.
+4. Pull 'FROM tomcat:9.0-slim' as a base image.
+    From this gitHub repo, Dockerfile can be found as 'Dockerfile-image'

+    The docker image stays in Docker Hub publicly.
+Pull the image tag of 'tony4docker2msn/inflector-tomcat-image:latest'.
+    % docker pull tony4docker2msn/inflector-tomcat-image:latest
+    % docker run -d -p 8080:8080 tony4docker2msn/inflector-tomcat-image:latest
+    Then, visit the url of http://localhost:8080/swagger-editor/

 BTW, for a better user experience, pls change swagger with the following for 'Try it out' buttom